mlarreboure/kenyacovidtracker/public/timeseries.utf8.md

 ***

 <font size="5">**Dissaving per capita (USD, PPP) - past 14 days**</font>

-preservecc74e8aaabbed477
  The dissaving variable is constructed by adding the value of assets sold and loans taken, and substracting the value of any assets or durables bought.

+preservec499051afd72e79c

 ***

   <font size="5">**Transfers per capita (USD, PPP) - past 14 days**</font>

-preserve33490ce46f2fbb50

     We ask whether in the past 14 days anyone in the household received a gift/assistance of money or goods, and its value, from (i) the government, (ii) from a non-governmental organization or community group, or (iii) from an individual politican or government official.

+preserve4633787e1598e82f

 ***

 ### Consumption

 <font size="5">**Weekly consumption per capita (USD, PPP)**</font>
-preserve22597e0d75d3b99f
+preservee448df499e3ec6b9

 ***

 ### Food Security
 <font size="5">**Number of days skipping meals in the past 7 days**</font>

-preserve0fb5ffd37b7e1036
+preserve12e44db330401d6b

 ***

 <font size="5">**Percentage of sample unable to buy usual amount of food due to:**</font>

-preserve96a14803903e9486
  We ask whether in the past 7 days, any household member was unable to buy the amount of food they usually buy because of: (i) price of food being too high, (ii) household income having dropped, and (iii) shortages in markets.

+preservec128e31c3bc69bc9

 ***

    <font size="5">**Other food hardship experiences, percentage of sample**</font>

-preserve9d9db3bc9144df34
     We ask whether in the past 7 days, any household member experienced: (i) having to reduce the number of meals and/or the portion of each meal they would usually eat, (ii) difficulties in going to food markets due to mobility restrictions imposed by government, and (iii) difficulties in buying food due to most food markets being closed.

+preserve6f1832886bc9b509

 ***
 ### Household enterprises
 <font size="5">**Enterprises revenue and profits in the past 14 days**</font>
-preservee11682d20112214e
+preservedf1d229a67ba5e2e

   ***

 ### COVID-19

 <font size="5">**Reported COVID-19 Behavior Adoption**</font>
-preserve1e8f8e9bb8ed2f00

-  We ask respondents whether they have changed their behavior in any way since learning about COVID-19, and if so, how has it changed.
+We ask respondents whether they have changed their behavior in any way since learning about COVID-19, and if so, how  it has changed.

+preserve0af7e175ef468c73

 ***

 <font size="5">**Reported COVID-19 Symptoms, past 14 days**</font>
-preservea6c9ee432eb66176

 We ask respondents whether they have experienced any illnesses or symptoms of a given list in the past 14 days.

+preservef82861e957a1cec0

 ***

 <font size="5">**Number of in-person interactions (other than HH members)**</font>
-preservefbf4bb304f9f99af

   We ask: "Taken together, how many people outside this household have you interacted with in-person?"

+preserve62bb700fa50eac34

 ***

 ### Labor Supply

 <font size="5">**Weekly labor supply (hours per household adult)**</font>
-preserve380acfa757d099bd
+preserve4b7c457a5721b14f

   This plot aggregates hours worked on each of the three sources, across all working-age household members, stacking them to add to the average weekly labor supply per household adult.
 If the household does not work any hours on one or more of the labor categories, those data points are assigned zeros to assure representativeness of the whole population.